-The Philistines assembled and came and set up camp at Shunem a few miles north of the valley of Jezreel at the mountain of Gilboa and had penetrated into the largest valley in northern Isra'el, while Sha'ul gathered all Isra'el and set up camp at Gilboa (First Samuel 28:4).
+The Philistines assembled and came and set up camp at Shunem a few miles north of the valley of Jezreel at the mountain of Gilboa and had penetrated into the largest valley in northern Isra'el, while Sha'ul gathered all Isra'el and set up camp at Gilboa (28:4).
 Sha'ul had moved his army from the plane of Jezreel, where he would have been at a disadvantage because of the superiority of the Philistine chariots, to the mountain of Gilboa.
 When Sha'ul saw how much larger the Philistine army was than he thought it would be, he was afraid and terror filled his heart.
-He inquired of ADONAI, but YHVH did not answer him by: the usual method of dreams (see the commentary on Genesis, to see link click Hd - Jacob Saw a Stairway with the Angels of God Ascending and Descending), or by the Urim and Thummim (see the commentary on Exodus Gb - The Urim and Thummin, the Means of Making Decisions), or prophets (see the commentary on Jeremiah Eo - The Days are Coming, declares the LORD, When I Will Make a New Covenant with the People of Yisra'el).
+He inquired of ADONAI, but YHVH did not answer him by: the usual method of dreams (see Genesis Hd - Jacob Saw a Stairway with the Angels of God Ascending and Descending), or by the Urim and Thummim (Abiathar had taken the Ephod with him and was with David), or prophets (see the commentary on Jeremiah Eo - The Days are Coming, declares the LORD, When I Will Make a New Covenant with the People of Yisra'el).
 No matter what Sha'ul tried, he received no answer from God.
-But he should have known better than to consult a medium, for Isaiah had declared: So when they tell you to consult those squeaking, squawking mediums and fortune-tellers; you are to answer, "Shouldn't a people seek their God?
-Must the living ask the dead" (Isaiah 8:19)?

 The Medium of Endor: Therefore, Sha'ul said to his attendants, "Find me a woman who is a medium who consults the dead to determine the future," so I may go and inquire of her."
 These mediums were possessed by demons, which impersonated the dead.
 So Sha'ul was in a very desperate condition.
-This was a direct violation of the Torah spelled out in (Lev 19:31 and 20:6).
+This was a direct violation of the Torah spelled out in (Leviticus 19:31 and 20:6).
 "There is one at Endor," they said.
-It is very interesting that Sha'ul's servants knew about her despite of its unlawfulness (1 Sam 28:7).
-Fearful of Philistine strength, Sha'ul wanted to know what to do, and thus was willing to go to any lengths to find out what to do.
+It is very interesting that Sha'ul's servants knew about her despite of its unlawfulness (28:7).
+Fearful of Philistine strength, Sha'ul wanted to know how to proceed, and thus was willing to go to any lengths to find out what to do.

-So Sha'ul disguised himself putting on common clothing instead of royal clothing, and at night he and two men traveled about ten miles and went to the woman.
+So Sha'ul disguised himself putting on common clothing instead of royal clothing, and at night he and two men traveled about ten miles and went to the witch.
 This was a very dangerous journey for the king because to get to Endor from Gibeah he would have to pass over the shoulder of a hill on which the Philistines were encamped.
 The darkness of the night matched the darkness of Sha'ul's soul.
-"Consult a spirit for me," he said, "and bring me up from Sh'ol the one I name" (First Sam 28:8).
+"Consult a spirit for me," he said, "and bring me up from Sh'ol the one I name" (28:8).
 Like a noose around his neck, this was a desperate attempt to escape the fate that was closing in all around him.

 But the woman said, her words dripping with irony: Surely you know what Sha'ul has done.
 He has cut off the mediums and spiritists from the land.
 Why have you set a trap for my life to bring about my death?
 She neither admitted nor denied what she was.
 She wanted to make sure that this wasn't a trap.
-But Sha'ul swore to her by ADONAI, "As ADONAI lives, you will not be punished for doing this" (First Samuel 28:9-10 CJB).
+But Sha'ul swore to her by ADONAI, "As ADONAI lives, you will not be punished for doing this" (28:9-10 CJB).
 The rabbis teach that Sha'ul was like a woman who swears by her husband's life when in bed with her lover.
 In a practice forbidden by ADONAI, he swears by ADONAI's name.